benhar-dev/tcpkg-cheatsheet/README.md

 ## Instead follow the instructions below using a CMD window
 ## with admin rights.

-## Add the source, you will be prompted to enter your myBeckhoff password
+## Add the source replacing YOUR_EMAIL_ADDRESS with your actual myBeckhoff email address.
+After pressing enter you will be prompted to enter your password
-tcpkg source add -n "Beckhoff Stable Feed" -s "https://public.tcpkg.beckhoff-cloud.com/api/v1/feeds/stable/" --priority=1 -u "<your myBeckhoff email>"
+tcpkg source add -n "Beckhoff Stable Feed" -s "https://public.tcpkg.beckhoff-cloud.com/api/v1/feeds/stable/" --priority=1 -u "YOUR_EMAIL_ADDRESS"

 ## Install the migrate tool
 tcpkg install TwinCAT.XAE.MigrateCli